snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/google-tag-manager-custom-template/template-for-javascript-tracker-v3/tag-template-guide/index.md

 ##### Page View

-You can provide a **Custom Page Title** if you wish, and you can add a [custom context function](https://github.com/snowplow/snowplow/wiki/2-Specific-event-tracking-with-the-Javascript-tracker#trackPageView) to the request.
+You can provide a **Custom Page Title** if you wish, and you can add a [custom context](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v3/tracking-events/index.md#custom-context) to the request, as also described [here](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v3/tracking-events/index.md#trackpageview).

 If you enable **Page Activity Tracking**, the tag will setup a _heartbeat_ tracker, and send page pings to Snowplow at intervals that you can specify.